yiqiao-yin/Statistical-Machine-Learning/Story.md

 **Brief** To become a good machine learning practitioner, simply finishing school work is not enough.
 I recommend you find a topic you truly love and try to adopt theoretical framework to that topic.

 Take myself for an examle, I love looking at stock charts.
-A lot of theoretical formula I can relate them to stock market.
+When I was a child, my dad would discuss [Security Analysis](https://www.amazon.com/Security-Analysis-Foreword-Buffett-Editions/dp/0071592539) with me instead of Bible.
+I grew up with the passion of loving stock market and it is part of my identity.
+Later I started going to school and I found myself a unique ability is to relate almost all mathematical theorem with stock market.
+I test them out with real money.
+Of course I made mistakes and lost money before.
+I record the action and decision making process.
+I come back to computer and simulate the event again and again to myself until I figure out something right.
+Then I use real money again.
+This cycle repeated since 2010 and I pocketed a unique pool of experience no one has done before in capital market.

+## Journey

 First, I started by looking at correlation.
 This links to running regression and I have conducted experiment to learn that myself when I was a freshman.
 What is the linear relationship between market return and a stock return?
 How about fundamental values?
 - Paper is [How to Understand Future Returns of a Security](https://yiqiaoyin.files.wordpress.com/2016/08/how-to-understand-future-returns-of-a-securityef80a5-revised-2014.pdf).